Show by Label

 After I replaced the 7474 with the 4046, I ran a test to find the optimum TC for the OCXO.

-Here is that result in a Timelab plot:
+Here is that result in a Timelab plot (the black lines in the graph are mine):

+I added the two black lines to show the optimum point at the intersection of the two.
 This shows that the OCXO can be used with a TC of about 300 maximum.
-This point is at the bottom of the curve, where the down going graph intersects with the going back up graph.
 After trying a few higher TC's, my wet-finger hunch to select a TC of 250 was right.

-Here is the schematic diagram that I ended-up with:
+Here is the more simplyfied GPSDO schematic diagram that I ended-up with:

 Because I need at least three 74HC14 gates to clean the 1PPS signal and also to elevate the OCXO output to drive the 10MHz signal, I decided to use two more gates and use them to seperate the PWM outputs from the Nano.
 Again to create some more noise separation.
-This will mean a change to the script because the DAC outputs are now inverted.
-I have not posted the script, but for this hardware I'm using gpsdo_ctr_V365.ino.
+This will mean a change to the Nano script because the DAC outputs will now become inverted.
+I have not posted the script yet, but for this hardware I'm using gpsdo_ctr_V365.ino.

 Here are the board layouts (taken from the KiCad 3D viewer):